US, SKorea open to expanded military drills to deter North

 Biden has fiercely criticized Beijing over its human rights record, trade practices, military harassment of the self-ruled island of Taiwan and more.
 And while Biden has made clear that he sees China as the United States’ greatest economic and national security competitor, he says it is crucial to keep the lines of communication open so the two powers can cooperate on issues of mutual concern.
 North Korea is perhaps highest on that list.

-White House officials said Biden won’t visit the Demilitarized Zone dividing the Korean peninsula during his trip — something that’s become standard for presidents during Seoul visits dating back to Ronald Reagan.
+White House officials said Biden won’t visit the Demilitarized Zone dividing the Korean Peninsula during the trip — a standard stop for presidents during Seoul visits dating back to Ronald Reagan.
 Biden visited the DMZ in 2013 as vice president.
 Sullivan said the president’s decision to skip the stop this time wasn’t driven by security concerns.

 Instead, Biden on Sunday will visit the Air Operations Center’s Combat Operations Floor on Osan Air Base, south of Seoul.
 The U.S. sees it as one of the most critical installations in Northeast Asia.